richellaod/Programming-Scripting-Project-2018/README.md

-# Programming-Scripting-Project-2018
+# Programming- and-Scripting-Project-2018
-Project for Programming ann Scripting Module 2018 by Richella O'Driscoll
+Project for Programming and Scripting Module 2018 by Richella O'Driscoll

 ## Problem Statement